Community Impact

 In 2020, we launched the first year of Give Together: Art Kits for Kids.
 Our community contributed over $2800 which helped us pack art supply kits for 600 hundred children in St. Paul.
 Young people were surprised with art kits in the mail and were invited to a series of virtual art classes over the school break.

-SPPS staff nominate their students to receive Spring Break Art Kits.
+Each year since then, SPPS staff nominate their students to receive Spring Break Art Kits.
+Kits include supplies and instruction and a chance to post to our online galleries.
 Details for how to nominate are posted in The Bridge in March.

 Students who received art kits can find more information here.

-Connection Cards: Ask questions and build community.
+Connection Cards: a printable and pocket-sized tool to make you ponder, smile, and build community.
 For colleagues, classmates, families or friends of all ages.

 Cooking helps nourish our bodies.
 What we cook creates and maintains culture.
 And, cooking and eating together helps build community.
 We are so excited for you to try out these recipes brought to you by some amazing members of our St. Paul Community.
 Designed for curious chefs of all ages.